 The rail system has recently been upgraded, so it’s one of your best options.
 The busses are also great but expect some delays, especially during the busiest times of the day.

 Another great option is cycling!
-You may not be able to reach the other side of Coast but you will be able to get between all our Gold Coast itinerary stops!
+You may not be able to reach the other side of Coast but you will be able to get between all of the great places on the Gold Coast!
 None of them are too far away from each other, and in fact, many lie along the coast.
 These stops you can walk between, or rent a bicycle for the day and get around that way.

 There are both ordinary taxis and water taxis available to get you where you need to go!
 The Gold Coast’s waterways are pretty extensive, so a ferry or water taxi can take you a long way.
 Touring Gold Coast is also a lot of fun this way.